git/git-scm.com/README.md

 Now you can run the Rails site to take a look.

-    $ rails server
+    $ ./script/server

-The site should be running on http://localhost:3000
+The site should be running on http://localhost:5000

 ## Testing